brandonh-msft/serverless-file-validation/README.md

 ### Resetting Execution
 Because of the persistent behavior of state for Durable Functions, if you need to reset the execution because something goes wrong it's not as simple as just re-running the function.
 To do this properly, you must **delete the `DurableFunctionsHubHistory` Table** in the "General Purpose" Storage Account you created in Step 1 above.

+**Note**: after doing this you'll have to wait a minute or so before running either of the Durable Function implementations as the storage table creation will error with 409 CONFLICT while deletion takes place.

 If you are using the classic Functions (not the Durable ones), then to restart properly you must delete the `FileProcessingLocks` table from the General Purpose Storage Account.

+In addition to either of the above steps, you'll also want to delete any files you uploaded to the `/inbound` directory of the blob storage container triggering the Functions.

 ## Known issues
 * If you drop all the files in at once, there exists a race condition when the events fired from Event Grid hit the top-level Orchestrator endpoint; it doesn't execute `StartNewAsync` fast enough and instead of one instance per batch, you'll end up with multiple instances even though we desire them to be singletons by batch.